amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

         });
 ```

-Notice how you need to specify a `DaprClient` when registering the provider.
+You need to specify a `DaprClient` when registering the provider.
 The client is used to invoke the secrets API on the Dapr sidecar of the application.
 You also need to specify the name of the secrets management component to use.
 Finally, you have to specify which secrets to retrieve by passing in a list of `DaprSecretDescriptor` instances.
 A `DaprSecretDescriptor` contains a secret name and optionally a dictionary containing secret metadata.

 Once this configuration provider is registered, it will retrieve the specified secrets and add them to the .NET configuration.
 Now you're able to get them in your application code: